 Good UX design should keep an eye on the future, to keep improving and carry your brand along with it.
 As the mobile marketplace keeps adjusting, what works today may not work tomorrow, so any update of your App design should rest on solid grounds.
 Use the data you collect from analytics and user feedback to keep innovating and reassessing your goals.

 Remember that bad design is also a sign of poor organization, which can affect your brand image and determine your future margin of actions or change.

-To find out more about how AppsBuilder can help you improve your app design for a thoroughly satisfying user experience, register for our free webinar with our Product UX Designer Agata Kopff.
+To find out more about how AppsBuilder can help you improve your app design, download our free ebook with tips and tricks to provide an amazing user experience.